 Unfortunately, GDPR impacts many parts of the organization and that may not be apparent at first glance.
 For example, if you employ individuals in the EU, you are likely collecting their personal data and thus have obligations under GDPR.
 Your human resources team should be involved in the discussion around that data and obligations for gathering consent, collecting, storing, processing, and disposing of employee personal information.

 Usually the following functions/departments are involved in adopting practices to confirm to the GDPR:

 I cannot tell you if you will or won't be audited for GDPR compliance.
 Nor can I tell if you will or will not be fined for lack of compliance.
 However, I can tell you that GDPR is about fundamentally changing how we treat personal data and privacy of users online.
-So it is about changing mindsets and how we operate, and I personally do not believe that fining broad categories of organizations is the best way to reach that goal.
+And I can tell you that we have seen audits as well as initial fines.

 Think about GDPR as we have been thinking about accessibility.
 Accessibility is the law in many countries (yes, even the US!) and you could be fined or sued if you have a website, mobile app or another digital channel that is not accessible to users.
 But the reason most organizations choose to be accessible isn't the fines or lawsuits (although that is a driver for some).
 Rather, being accessible online is the right thing to do and makes good marketing sense.
 By isolating a large population of users, including an aging population with disposable income, you are denying a segment of your audience the opportunity to engage with you online and buy products/services.